jawordpressorg/core-handbook/core/contribute.md

 WordPress development happens through our official SVN and GIT repositories.
 As a result, we do not monitor or accept pull requests (PRs) from GitHub.
 However, you can still create a patch from your git repository and attach the patch to your ticket.
 To do so:

-Alert: We need to add information on creating a Git patch here.
+We need to add information on creating a Git patch here.

 ### Researching History